angelinahli/team-names/README.md

 # team-names

 Project to randomly assign team names for the Wellesley debate tournament.
-Teams will sign up in pairs and will each be assigned a unique team name in the form "<Last name initials> <Unique name of fish>".
+Teams will sign up in pairs and will each be assigned a unique team name in the form "{{Last name initials}} {{Unique name of fish}}".

 Program has the following functionality:
 * generate a unique list of fish names from a potentially non unique list of fish names